-30 min break with in 1 day training, Your phone was switched off during the training, You found 10 missed call during the break. and wants to call back few of them.
+30 min break within 1-day of training, Your phone was switched off during the training, and You found 10 missed calls during the break. and wants to call back a few of them.

-Visiting remote town far from your home location for business purpose, and planning to meet few of your friends and family member as on when you get time from your business meetings.
+Visiting remote town far from your home location for business purposes, and planning to meet a few of your friends and family member as on when you get time from your business meetings.

-you have 35 stories in backlog not yet committed, want to prioritize the stories for next sprint.
+Situation: Product backlog Prioritization. you have 35 stories in backlog not yet committed, want to prioritize the stories for the next sprint.

 Amount of Money